odinuv/web/en/apv/walkthrough/backend/index.md

 I have named the keys in the `$location` variable the same way as the SQL placeholders (`:name`, `:city`, `:country`) and also the same way as columns in the `location` table.
 This is not at all necessary, because these names are totally unrelated.
 However, it reduces a lot of confusion to use consistent naming (also saves you a lot of time inventing new names).

 ### Error Control
-An important part of communicating with database is [handling errors](todo).
+An important part of communicating with the database is [handling errors](todo).
 There are [multiple options](todo), but the easiest way is to use [exceptions](todo).
 The following example extends the previous `INSERT` example with error handling.